 Pendleton is a very small town located in the state of Indiana.
 With a population of 4,263 people and four constituent neighborhoods, Pendleton is the 139th largest community in Indiana.

-Unlike some towns, Pendleton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pendleton are a mix of both white- and blue-collar jobs.
-Overall, Pendleton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pendleton who work in office and administrative support (17.58%), sales jobs (14.84%), and healthcare (7.61%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pendleton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pendleton is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Pendleton who work in office and administrative support (17.43%), sales jobs (11.63%), and healthcare (9.70%).

-Being a small town, Pendleton does not have a public transit system used by locals to get to and from work.
+Pendleton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Pendleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pendleton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pendleton include Irish, English, Polish, and Dutch.

 The most common language spoken in Pendleton is English.
-Other important languages spoken here include German and Chinese.
+Other important languages spoken here include Polish and Italian.